· 12 February 2020 ·

 - Gave her father forty-one

-Something to do with the axe I expect, today being what it is.
+I suppose because of the axe, today being what it is.
 The situations are not analogous but an axe is an axe, so I let the dog run.

 - On this date in Fifty-Four